Florin Plămadă

-Florin Constantin Plămadă (born 30 April 1992) is a Romanian professional footballer who plays as a centre back for Politehnica Iași.
+Florin Constantin Plămadă (born 30 April 1992) is a Romanian professional footballer who plays as a centre back.

 Club career

 Politehnica Iași

 After some impressive performances for Foresta Suceava in the beginning of the 2013–14 season, Politehnica Iași secured the loan of Plămadă for the rest of the campaign.

 In June 2013, after Politehnica Iași secured the promotion from Liga II, Plămadă prolonged his loan for another year so he cold make his debut in the Liga I.

 Personal life

 Florin's older brother Ionuț is also a footballer who spent most of his career in the Romanian second division Liga II, they played together at Rapid CFR Suceava.